thiagomvilela/IntroductionToProgramming/README.md

 > List of programming exercises in Python language from the Faculty of Computing (FACOM) of the Federal University of Uberlândia (UFU):

-- Exercises: Variables and Expressions
+- Exercises: Variables and Expressions;
-- Exercises: Strings
+- Exercises: Strings;
-- Exercises: Conditional Statements
+- Exercises: Conditional Statements;
-- Exercises: Repetition Commands
+- Exercises: Repetition Commands.

 > 2nd Unit:
 - Agenda and Force Project;